smart-chain-fr/smartLink-anti/README.md

 ## B. System Architecture

-##### I. The ANTI Token
+#### I. The ANTI Token

-The system is comprised of a deflationnary "mechanical" FA12 token contract.

-In order to incentivize people using the token in Smart-Contrat, a fee is taken if the receiver of a transfer is a user.
+The ANTI token can be used as any other FA12 asset, and is not mintable.
+The amount of the taxe is 7% burn and 1% sent to reserve.

-##### II.
+#### II.
 Finding Smart-Contract

 In order to find if the receiver of the token is a contract, the ANTI token will scan for the following entrypoints and arguments :